I am Programme Leader for the MA Applied Theatre and Education. I am also an artist running an applied theatre production company based in Derbyshire.

-I have worked television for 35 years including: Coronation Street, Hollyoaks, Emmerdale, Touch of Frost, Dangerfield, The Royal Today, Grown Ups, Heartbeat, Grange Hill, Casualty etc.
+I have worked television for over 30 years including: Coronation Street, Hollyoaks, Emmerdale, Touch of Frost, Dangerfield, The Royal Today, Grown Ups, Heartbeat, Grange Hill, Casualty etc

-I regularly contribute to a discussion group The Loudmouths on BBC Radio Derby and am regularly asked to comment on social issues including: the representation of older women in film, tv and theatre and refugees in Calais - 2012-2017
+I am asked to comment on social issues including the representation of older women in film, TV and theatre and refugees in Calais - 2012-2018

 Hunt.
 A (2019) Acting Alone: exploring bystander engagement through performer/audience relationship Research in Drama Education: The Journal of Applied Theatre and performance

 Braverman.
 D., and Hunt.
 A (2020) Creating Community Resilience: Theatre for young audiences and the mental health crises National Drama’s electronic journal, Drama Research: international journal of drama in education